-To meet the minimum completion rate per term, the student must successfully complete at least 67% of the credits attempted in that term.
+To maintain satisfactory progress, students must successfully complete at least 67% of the units attempted in each term.
 For the purposes of this calculation, attempted credits include:

-- All units for courses in which a student enrolled as of the add/drop deadline. - All units for courses in which the student enrolled, but subsequently drops or fails - Units for repeated courses
+- All units for courses in which a student enrolled as of the add/drop deadline. - All units for courses in which the student enrolled, but subsequently drops or fails. - Units for repeated courses.